 In this review article, under the central theme of Kirchhoff meets Johnson, we have first introduced the fundamentals of thermal noise-driven communication and the KLJN scheme.
 Then, using the KLJN scheme as a reference point, we have presented a historical journey toward unconditionally secure communication and revisited the longstanding yet critical challenge in this field: secure key distribution.
 In pursuing unconditionally secure communication empowered by physics-based key distribution schemes, we also conducted a detailed review of QKD systems and provided concise comparisons with KLJN systems.
 Lastly, we have explored over-the-air thermal noise transmission concepts and evaluated their promising potential for low-power, stealth, and secure communications.
+The major advantages and weaknesses of KLJN-based systems are summarized as follows.
+First, the KLJN systems can be deployed at a much lower cost if implemented at the chip level and can secure short- to medium-range links effectively without requiring significant maintenance.
+Utilizing more advanced detectors with joint noise voltage and current samples, the error probability of KLJN systems can be reduced further, which might help increase the range and key rate.
+As a result, KLJN-based solutions shine out for potential applications such as securing communications within data centers and local networks.
+However, the cost of the network will increase to defend the system against various attacks fully.
+The requirement for an active Kirchoff loop also hinders the flexibility of KLJN-based systems to operate at challenging conditions and long ranges.

-Potential research directions for thermal noise-driven communication include the generalization of TherCom schemes for an arbitrary number of resistors and external sources, the exploration of practical issues such as wire resistances, sampling imperfections, and timing errors, the proposal of suitable coding schemes or effective bit mapping algorithms to improve the error performance further, and the integration of these concepts into legacy communication systems.
+Potential future research and development directions for unconditionally secure communication systems include the generalization of TherCom schemes for an arbitrary number of resistors and external sources, the exploration of practical issues such as wire resistances, sampling imperfections, and timing errors, the proposal of suitable coding schemes or effective bit mapping algorithms to improve the error performance further, and the integration of these concepts into legacy communication systems.
 Mainly, addressing the limited key distribution range and key rate of KLJN is a challenge that needs resolution for its widespread practical use.
+Furthermore, developing novel KLJN variants that can be used for two-way secure data transfer is an interesting research direction.
+In such a setup, KLJN communicators can be directly used to exchange secure data between two users, but the transmission needs to be unconditionally secure for all bit cases.
 QKD systems' very high cost and fragile structure also require careful assessment for their practical applications.
-In this context, alternative key distribution solutions such as KLJN can be evaluated in some instances to complement their quantum-based counterparts.
+In this context, alternative key distribution solutions such as KLJN can be evaluated in certain cases to complement their quantum-based counterparts.
+At this point, merging these two key distribution concepts might also be an interesting problem in creating an ultimate unconditionally key distribution system.
 However, the security of both designs should be meticulously examined under practical imperfections and constraints.
-Furthermore, development of unconditionally secure PHY security signaling techniques empowered by noise-alike signals, is an exciting future research direction.
+Furthermore, developing unconditionally secure PHY security signaling techniques empowered by noise-alike signals and providing a complete uncertainty for hidden eavesdroppers at the PHY layer is an exciting future research direction.